Breathe Better with Whole-Home Air Filtration in Shreveport

 Because its operational surface is usually around 10 inches, media filters are able to catch about 95 percent of particulates.

-These filters last longer too, typically between three to six months.
+These filters last longer too, usually between three to six months.

-There are a couple of electronic filtering systems you can use in your home.
+There are several different types of electronic filtering systems you can use in your home.

-An electronic air cleaner applies a high-voltage magnetic charge to trap particles.
+An electronic air cleaner involves a high-voltage magnetic charge to catch particles.

 Some can eliminate the majority of indoor air pollutants—particles, germs, bacteria, chemical odors and vapors—by up to 99.9 percent.
 And decrease ozone, a known lung irritant, produced elsewhere in your home.